Smooth Up in Ya

-"Smooth Up in Ya" (also released under the title "Smooth Up") is the debut single by American glam metal band BulletBoys, released in 1988.
-It is from their eponymous debut studio album, BulletBoys.
+"Smooth Up in Ya" (also released under the title "Smooth Up") is the debut single by American rock band BulletBoys, released in 1988.
+It is from their self-titled debut album BulletBoys.
 The song was a moderate commercial success, peaking at number 71 on the Billboard Hot 100, and number 23 on the Album Rock Tracks chart in 1989.

 Music video

 The music video features the band performing the song on a darkened stage set.
 Various caricature illustrations are shown throughout the video, one of which was used as the cover art for the single.

 Howard Johnson writing for Classic Rock ranked the song's video at No. 10 on their list of "The Top 10 Best Hair Metal Videos".